This page was updated on 17 May 2021. To view changes, please see page updates

 - Inform the youth justice case worker about who has custody and guardianship rights and responsibilities for the young person.
 (Refer to Determine who may decide a custody or guardianship matter.)

-The Department of Youth Justice maintains case management responsibility for maximising the young person’s successful completion of youth justice orders and making the transition to a life away from crime.
+Youth Justice maintains case management responsibility for maximising the young person’s successful completion of youth justice orders and making the transition to a life away from crime.

 The youth justice case worker is responsible for directly liaising with the child’s parents about all youth justice matters.